FUR-Labs/fur-cli/README.md

 Like git, but for conversations, ideas, and AI chats.
 </p>

 ---

 ## 🤔 What is FUR?

 Scrolling through endless chats to find that one reply is painful.
 FUR makes it easy to **track, branch, and preserve** your conversations as trees you can navigate, fork, and export.

 With FUR you can:

 * **Jot** quick notes or attach Markdown files.
+* **Chat** long-form messages interactively (paste documents straight in).
 * **Branch & fork** conversations into multiple futures.
 * **Jump** backward or forward to any message.
 * **See** threads as timelines or trees.